One Year On

-What people are saying about the book –
+What people are said about the book –

 306 is a vital, lyrical, funny and anguished document of a London community under threat of destruction.
 The voices here are allowed space to reminisce about life in Cressingham Gardens fondly but unsentimentally.
 They know where they live isn’t a perfect place, but it’s their place and they’re fighting to keep it.
 If you read 306, I think you’ll hope they win the fight.